 (Number of focus keywords/ Total Number of words) * 100

 In this case, the keyword density is 2%.

 Why is Keyphrase Density Important?

 Keyphrase density plays a vital role in helping search engines to understand the content of your page.
 How does that work?
 When Google receives a search query, it always tries to provide the user with the best fitting web page results.
-If your pages need to appear in the results, Google needs to understand that your web page content matches the query.
 When the keyphrase occurs multiple times in your content, it will help Google pick out the page’s essence.
-Usually, while creating content, the keyphrases will occur multiple times naturally.
-Let’s say you wrote content about “importance of SEO” and choose that term as keyphrase; you will be using it multiple times in your content.
+It will show your page in SERPs when someone searches your keyword.

-It definitely doesn’t mean repeating your keyphrase too many times is healthy.
-High keyphrase density is also dangerous.
-The content will look unnatural to the readers.
-It will also alert Google that you might be stuffing keywords in your copy to manipulate search engine ranking.
-Your content should be enticing and understandable for readers.
+Keyword stuffing will also make the content look unnatural to readers.
+It’s essential to make your content enticing and understandable for readers.
 As Google prefers to show the most relevant and readable result for its users, over-optimising can cost you your ranking.

 There are no clearly specified rules explaining the ideal keyphrase density.
 Google doesn’t tell you how many times the keyphrase should appear in your content.
 There are no definite figures or statistics to rely on.
 So, the only way is to keep the content as natural as possible.